California DUI Sobriety Checkpoints

 That “reasonable suspicion” would be in the form of erratic driving, speeding, or some other violation.

-Notably, under the California and United States Constitutions, DUI checkpoints are legal and have been confirmed and validated by numerous court cases as long as they meet specific standards.
+Under the California and United States Constitutions, DUI checkpoints are not only legal but have also been confirmed and validated by numerous court cases, as long as they meet specific standards.

-There is a military diversion program for a DUI for some veterans in California who were arrested for misdemeanor driving under the influence.
+There is a military diversion program for DUIs for some veterans in California who were arrested for misdemeanor driving under the influence.

-The short answer is Yes.
+The short answer is yes.
 If you drive up to a Los Angeles DUI checkpoint, you are legally required to stop and comply with police.
+This is an exception to the rule that police can't pull someone over for no reason.
+California DUI checkpoints are not considered a violation of your constitutional rights.

 This is an exception to the rule that police can't pull someone over for no reason.
 California DUI checkpoints are not considered a violation of your constitutional rights.